Video Game: Hatsune Miku Project Diva aka: Project Diva

 Relationship Values: Every iteration of DIVA Room features these, with a separate gauge for each character.
 You can raise these with Item Events, giving them gifts, or simply interacting with them.
 However, in Project Diva F and F 2nd, the Derivative Vocaloids do not have the gauges, due to the DLC only unlocking their module and limited voice data.

 Some of the rhythm game items you can choose will make the song harder in various ways, ranging from making targets appear much later and preventing recovery of your life meter.

 Songs in F 2nd can make it even harder with multiple challenge items in one go!
 That's right!
-Can you ace "Intense Song" on Extreme with icons that appear later than normal, flowing in random directions at high speed?
+Can you ace "Intense Voice" on Extreme with icons that appear later than normal, flowing in random directions at high speed?